I fell in love with this Mussaenda shrub soon after we arrived in Kigali, but I didn’t know its name until tonight after some internet research.

 I think my Mussaenda (with orange flowers and white bracts) is M. frondosa, a native to Indo-China and Malaysia, although there is a species native to West Africa, M. erythrophylla or Ashanti blood or red flag.
 This may actually be the shrub in our garden that I’ve been thinking is a poinsettia.
 I’m going to have to do a little more research on that tomorrow.
-[It is M. erythrophylla.]
+[Yes, it is M. erythrophylla.]

 Mussaendas are hardy to (U.S.) zones 9-11.
 They can reach heights from 3′ to 10′, and different species and cultivars can have bracts and flowers in orange, white, red, yellow, or pink.
 They need a moderate amount of water and sun.